albchia/Adventure-Game/README.md

 **2. Introduce the `time.sleep` to pause between printing descriptions**: add `time.sleep` function to create suspance between the print.

 **3. Give the player some choices**: up till now, the program prints the introduction of the game, with short pauses in between each sentence.
 Another important element of any good Adventure Game is _choice_.
-To do this
+To do this, you will need to get some `input` from the player and then change what happens depending on what the input is.

+> For example, each time we make a choice something happens, and we are offered 2 choices again till we win or loose:
+> - If the player knocks to the door of the _house_, what happens?
+> - If the player enters in the _cave_, what happens?

+We will deal with subsequent choices after the first choice in the upcoming steps.